Live Conference & Online 8 & 9 September 2026

 Most presentations are concise, focused and designed to establish context rather than dominate the session.

-They are looking for opportunities to compare approaches and challenge assumptions.
+Opportunities to compare approaches and challenge assumptions.

 Q&A is one of the most valuable components of the format.